Davide-sd/sympy-plot-backends/doc/source/tutorials/tut-4.rst

    However, this process is manually intensive.
-2. If the expressions can be plotted by the common plotting functions (``plot``, ``plot3d``, ``plot_parametric``, ...), we can easily extract the numerical data thanks to the ``get_data`` method of the series being plotted.
+2. If the expressions can be plotted by the common plotting functions (``plot``, ``plot3d``, ``plot_parametric``, ...), we can easily extract the numerical data by calling the ``get_data`` method of the interested series.
 Remember, the plot object can be indexed in order to access the series.

 Once we have the numerical data, we can use our preferred plotting library.